SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

 * Uploaded certificates must have set `BasicConstraints:[CA:true]`.
 * The certificate's common name should not contain `:` characters, see [MQTT ClientId](#mqtt-clientid) for more information.
 * Devices must trust the {{< product-c8y-iot >}} server certificate.
-* Certificates used by devices must contain the full certificate chain, including the uploaded CA certificate.
+* Certificates used by devices must contain the certificate chain that includes the uploaded CA certificate.
-* Certificates used by devices must be signed either by uploaded CA certificates or by a chain of certificates signed by uploaded CA certificates.
+* Certificates used by devices must be signed either by uploaded CA certificates or by intermediate certificates signed by uploaded CA certificates.

 ### Registering devices using certificates